jointakahe/jointakahe/content/about/index.md

 once thought extinct, but in recent decades they were rediscovered and have been the subject of a successful breeding and reintroduction programme.

-If you'd like to donate to the ongoing efforts to bring them back to a healthy population, you can give money through the
+If you'd like to donate to the ongoing efforts to establish a healthy population and expansion into new areas, you can give money through the [New Zealand Nature Fund](https://nznaturefund.org/projects/takahe-recovery-programme/).
-[New Zealand Nature Fund](https://nznaturefund.org/projects/takahe-recovery-programme/).
+The Takahē project maintains a regular monthly donation to the programme.